unmasked213/Misc-Scripts/python/Duplicate image detection/README.md

 - Rotated copies (turned 90 degrees, flipped, etc.)
 - Edited versions (brightness changed, filters applied, etc.)

+**NEW:** Now with a beautiful, easy-to-use graphical interface!
+No command line needed - just double-click and go.

-The tool creates a visual report that shows you groups of similar images side-by-side, making it super easy to decide which ones to keep and which to delete.
+The tool shows you groups of similar images side-by-side with thumbnails, making it super easy to decide which ones to keep and which to delete.

 **Important:** This tool is designed to be safe.
-It won't delete anything unless you specifically tell it to, and even then, files go to a trash folder first so you can review them.
+It won't delete anything unless you specifically tell it to, and even then, files go to a `_dupes` folder first so you can review them.

 ## How to set up